AquaQAnalytics/TorQ-Bikes/README.md

 ## Collecting Data
 The process will run for 14 day once it starts, collecting data every 30 seconds.
 During the 14 days, there will be a write down to hdb at 6am every day using the previous day's data and saved by date.
 Within the bikes.q script there are timer functions for both the collection of data and the writedown which can be modified.

-The xmllogs directory will contain previously collected data in its raw XML format for each day, saved as a plain text file.
+The jsonlogs directory will contain previously collected data in its raw JSON format for each day, saved as a plain text file.

 ## Example Usage